-Of course, self-driving cars are now a reality due to many different technological advancements both in hardware and in software.
+Of course, self-driving cars are now a reality due to many different technological advancements both in hardware and in software (Spoiler alert: it's Deep Learning).
 LIDAR sensors, cameras, GPS, ultrasonic sensors are working together to receive data from every possible source.
 Those data are analyzed in real time using advanced algorithms, making the autopilot functionality possible.

 There are 5 essential steps to form the self-driving pipeline with the following order:

 Localization is basically how an autonomous vehicle knows exactly where it is in the world.
 In this step, they get the data from all the above-mentioned sensors (sensor fusion) and use a technique called Kalman filters to find their position with the highest possible accuracy.
 Kalman filter is a probabilistic method that use measurements over time to estimate the state of the object’s position.
 Another widely used technique is particle filters.

 Perception is how cars sense and understand their environment.
 Here is where computer vision and neural networks come into play.
 But more on that later.